tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 server MUST check that it is able to negotiate TLS 1.3 or greater.
 If not, it MUST abort the connection with a "handshake_failure" alert.

+The ClientEncryptedSNI value is said to match a known ESNIKeys if there exists an ESNIKeys that can be used to successfully decrypt ClientEncryptedSNI.encrypted_sni.
+This matching procedure should be performed as follows.
+If ClientEncryptedSNI.record_digest is non-empty, servers SHOULD compare it against cryptographic hashes of known ESNIKeys and choose the one that matches.
+Otherwise, if ClientEncryptedSNI.record_digest is empty, servers MAY use trial decryption to match to a known ESNIKeys.
+If both checks fail, there is no matching ESNIKeys.

-If the ClientEncryptedSNI.record_digest value does not match the cryptographic hash of any known ESNIKeys structure, it MUST ignore the extension and proceed with the connection, with the following added
+If the ClientEncryptedSNI value does not match any known ESNIKeys structure, it MUST ignore the extension and proceed with the connection, with the following added behavior:
-behavior:

 - It MUST include the "encrypted_server_name" extension in EncryptedExtensions message with the "response_type" field set to